quantumfx/website/content/private-lesson.md

 * $80/hr for an individual
 * $100/hr for a couple

 If these are unaffordable to you, please let me know!
 I want to share the love of dance first and foremost.
-Email me at [private@fangxilin.com](mailto:private@fangxilin.com).
+Email me at [private@fangxilin.com](mailto:private@fangxilin.com), or message me on my [Instagram](https://instagram.com/quantum.fx).